-Gradually the security of computers and other technologies has become a business and gave rise to the industry of antivirus and gradually sub-categorized into anti-malware, anti-rootkits, anti-ransomware and many more programs that can protect the systems from malicious programs.
-It was the early 90s when many companies evolve in the market of securing the systems and networks where their products scan all the binaries of any given system against the database of signatures provided by the antivirus developers.
-Gradually these antiviruses were designed smarter for scanning not only computed hashes in files but also searching a list of strings and codes that usually exists in malware.
+The security of computers and other technologies has gradually become a business and gave rise to the industry of antivirus and gradually sub-categorized into anti-malware, anti-rootkits, and anti-ransomware, and many more programs that can protect the systems from malicious programs.
+It was the early 90s when many companies evolved in securing the systems and networks where their products scan all the binaries of any given system against the database of signatures provided by the antivirus developers.
+Gradually, these antiviruses were designed smarter for scanning computed hashes in files and searching a list of strings and codes that usually exist in malware.

 Where are we now?

-We are in the era where a single file (infected) can cause massive damage not only to individuals but also to the entire organization, server, satellite systems, research labs, the stock market, or industries as well as factories in a fraction of seconds without getting detected.
+We are in the era where a single file (infected) can cause massive damage to individuals and the entire organization, server, satellite systems, research labs, the stock market, or industries as well as factories in a fraction of seconds without getting detected.